Cat predation on wildlife: Cat attack outcomes

 Wildlife that are attacked by cats fare poorly, even when provided with veterinary treatment by licensed wildlife rehabilitators (over 70% of mammals and over 80% of birds died in spite of treatment in one study).
 Even those that had no visible injuries from the cat attack often died (55.8% of birds, 33.9% of mammals).
 Typical wildlife injuries caused by cats include cuts, degloving (the stripping off of skin), and small puncture wounds caused by prey being gripped by the cat's teeth that are easily hidden by fur or feathers.
-Systemic infection, usually caused by Pasteurella multocida, a highly pathogenic bacterial species that's found naturally in cat mouths, can kill small animals in as little as 15 hours.
+Systemic infection, usually caused by Pasteurella multocida, a highly pathogenic bacterial species naturally found in cat mouths, can kill small animals in as little as 15 hours.
 Additionally, the study revealed that even when wildlife survive the immediate effects of a cat attack, they often left weakened and vulnerable to secondary threats, such as predation or disease.
 Few other causes of injury that are commonly seen by wildlife care facilities lead to death as rapidly or as frequently as interaction with a cat.